hackusman/hackusman/README.md

 - 🚀 Building tools, scripts and learning every day
 - 🔭 Exploring Bug Bounty platforms
 - 🛡️ Practicing with **Kali Linux**, **Burp Suite**, **Nmap**, and more!
-- 🎯 Pwn some flags, teach what I learn, and grow the community!

 ---